 Overtime, the collagen matrix of our tissues and cells begins to deteriorate.
 Blueberries help to keep this from happening, with a high capacity for free-radical neutralization.

-A recent study from Tufts University analyzed over 50 common fruits and vegetables for hard scientific data on their antioxidant capabilities.
+A study from Tufts University analyzed over 50 common fruits and vegetables for hard scientific data on their antioxidant capabilities.
 Blueberries consistently ranked at the top of this list.

 Blueberries also help to reduce our chances of developing diseases related to redness of the cells.
 This includes a reduced risk for heart disease, cataracts, varicose veins, hemorrhoids, glaucoma, and peptic ulcers.
 The American Institute for Cancer Research states, “We now know that blueberries are one of the best sources of antioxidants, substances that can slow the aging process and reduce cell damage that can lead to cancer.”